-Sarah Amy Harvard is a journalist, writer, producer, and a stand-up comedian
+Sarah Amy Harvard is a journalist, writer, consultant, and a stand-up comedian

 Sarah is a human being fueled by empathy, curiosity, and an aversion to the status quo.
 She currently works as a full-time freelance journalist—primarily for the UK’s the Independent—where she mostly cover politics, national security, and immigration.